danny-tom/charon/README.md

 Concierge at The Continental

 Charon is a template for a role assignment Discord bot.
-When a user messages `!iam <role name>` or `!iamnot <role name>`  in any channel and the bot tries to assign the appropriate role.
+When a user messages `!iam <role name>` or `!iamnot <role name>`  in any channel, the bot tries to assign the appropriate role.
 This is a template because the `roles.py` file is meant to be modified to meet the needs of any Discord server.

 # Dependencies